adjust/ios_sdk/doc/sociomantic_plugin.md

     [ADJSociomantic injectPartnerIdIntoSociomanticEvents:@"{sociomanticPartnerId}"];
     ```

-3. Now you can integrate each of the different Sociomantic events, like in the following examples:
+3. Now you can integrate each of the different Sociomantic events, as in the following examples:

 #### Customer Event